-The emergence of artificial intelligence and machine learning techniques is changing the world dramatically with novel applications such as internet of things, autonomous vehicles, real-time imaging processing and big data analytics in healthcare.
+The emergence of artificial intelligence and machine learning techniques is changing the world dramatically with novel applications such as the Internet of Things, autonomous vehicles, real-time imaging processing, and big data analytics in healthcare.
 In 2020, the global data volume is estimated to reach 44 Zettabytes, and it will continue to grow beyond the current capacity of computing and storage devices.
 At the same time, the related electricity consumption will increase 15 times by 2030, swallowing 8% of the global energy demand.
-Therefore, reducing energy consumption and increasing speed of information storage technology is in urgent need.
+Therefore, reducing energy consumption and increasing the speed of information storage technology is in urgent need.

 Previously, researchers found that in the two-dimensional material-tungsten ditelluride, when the material is in a topological state, the special arrangement of atoms in these layers can produce so-called “Weyl nodes,” which will exhibit unique electronic properties, such as zero resistance conduction.
 These points are considered to have wormhole-like characteristics, where electrons tunnel between opposite surfaces of the material.
 In previous experiment, the researchers found that the material structure can be adjusted by terahertz radiation pulse, thereby quickly switching between the topological and non-topological states of the material, effectively turning the zero-resistance state off and then on again.
 Zhang’s team has proved that the atomic-level thickness of two-dimensional materials greatly reduces the screening effect of the electric field, and its structure is easily affected by the electron concentration or electric field.
 Therefore, topological materials at two-dimensional limit can allow the turning of optical manipulation into electrical control, paving towards electronic devices.